eruizc-dev/eruizc-dev/website/src/blog/en/java-with-neovim.md

 })
 ```

-Next up we need to install the Treesitter parser for java, this way neotest can
-understand your test files.
-Run `:TSInstall java`.

-> Treesitter may require a C compiler like GCC or CLang to compile the java parser

-Just as that we have the following commands available:
+After installing neotest and its dependencies you are going to need the java
+parser, install it by calling `:TSInstall java` (note: a C compiler is
+required to build the parser, you can use GCC or CLANG).

+You should be able to invoke the following commands to view and run tests.
+If you run into any trouble you can check neotest logs in `~/.local/state/nvim/neotest.log`

 ```lua
 require('neotest').output_panel.toggle()        -- Opens/closes test pannel